CharlesGueunet/vimmic/README.md

 VimMic is a configuration along with a set of plugins for the Vim text editor.
-It stand for Vim Make it clever and is aimed to keep this editor light and efficient.
+It stand for Vim Make It Clever and is aimed to keep this editor light and efficient.
 It should be easy to use for anyone who is familiar with Vim, without breaking your habits.

-This project use pathogen and submodules to keep plugins under responsibility of their creators.

 Copyright (C) 2016 Charles Gueunet